 Propagate from a Leaf Cutting

 - Obtain a cutting.
-Unlike a lot of other plants, these cuttings don’t need a leaf node for successful propagation.
-To obtain a cutting, make a clean cut perpendicular to the leaf’s stripes.
+Unlike many other plants, these cuttings don’t need a leaf node for successful propagation.
+Make a clean cut perpendicular to the leaf’s stripes to obtain a cutting.

 - Place in soil.
 Place the cutting in soil, cut side down.
 Only the very tip of the cutting should be under the soil.